 Bubbles and color – medium bubbles, not an abundance of bubbles, nice and light

-Totally a winner for us.
+This wine is totally a winner for us.
 A nice flashy label, good, distinct, great cocktail or mimosa bubbles, not particularly over powering so it will blend well.
-If this was at a party and this was being served, both Gwen and I would not turn up our noses, either by the glass or as a cocktail.
-Add some orange flavored sparkling water and gran mariner for a lovely cocktail.
+If this was at a party and this was being served, both of us would not turn up our noses, either by the glass or as a cocktail.
+Add some orange flavored sparkling water and gran marnier for a lovely cocktail.

-This wine went alright with our berry pie, but was much better with the cheese plate appetizers, and oysters, and salad.
-This wine was so much better with the savory items, another item that might do well with this food line up is quiche bites, because you could make them in advance, and they are fine eating at a chilled temperature.
+This wine went fine with our berry pie, but was much better with the cheese plate, appetizers, oysters, and salad.
+This wine was so much better with the savory items; we thought that another item that might do well with this food line up is quiche bites, because you could make them in advance, and they are fine eating at a chilled temperature.

 Santa Marghererita – Brut Rose – Vino Spumante – 11.5% alcohol

-When someone says Spumante Sue thinks of Sweet sparkling that her father loves for holiday brunch mimosas, this is not necessarily that wine. it is fruit forward and floral but not sweet.
-There are other flavors going on in this wine.
-Leading us to believe this would be the perfect pairing with our berry pie.
+When someone says Spumante Sue thinks of Sweet sparkling that her father loves for holiday brunch mimosas; thank goodness this is not necessarily that wine.
+While it is fruit forward and floral, it’s not sweet.
+There are other flavors going leading us to believe this would be the perfect pairing with our berry pie.

-nose – Gwen noticed the strawberries as soon as the cork was popped.
+Nose: I noticed the strawberries as soon as the cork was popped.
 This wine yearns for a creamy brie or LaTur, or Mascarpone on a piece of bread.
-Berry, or grilled peach salad with burrata.
-It is however very nice on it’s own.
-Or drop a raspberry or strawberry in it for sipping during the oscar party.
+It’d be fantastic with a berry, or grilled peach salad with burrata.
+It is however very nice on its own.

-2015 BLANC DE BLANCS ESTATE VINEYARD ANDERSON VALLEY
+2015 HANDLEY BLANC DE BLANCS ESTATE VINEYARD ANDERSON VALLEY

 12.5% alcohol $60